 The IndiaSpend article’s findings have not been copied and can be found separately here.

 The lynching of persons by a mob acting as an executor of an extrajudicial punishment is the most prominent pattern we found in our data set.

-Individuals accused of petty offences, murder and rape, and individuals considered by the mob as deviants have all been lynched.
+Individuals accused of petty offenses, murder, and rape, and individuals considered by the mob as deviants have all been lynched.

 There have also been several incidents of racial mob violence directed at African and African-American students and tourists.

 Apart from the occurrences, we looked at, three more significant issues deserve their arch and haven’t been included here since the number of incidents is too high.

 Furthermore, incidents involving these concerns are frequently not recorded.
 The first is hunting-related lynchings.

 According to one source, 2,097 such murders occurred in at least 12 states between 2000 and 2012.
 These figures are startling in and of themselves.